mitji/DFT-coder/README.md

 If you want to edit it or analyze it deeper, you will only need an editor, for instance PyCharm, useful to debug and run your code (download: https://www.jetbrains.com/pycharm/download/), or otherwise if you use a plain text editor such as Sublime Text you will have to run it in the terminal.

-Some parameters you can modify and test with are the analysis window size `N`, the number of bits `nbits` to quantize the signal, the `window type` (rectangular, hanning, blackman...), the `overlapp` factor to the DFT , etc. (Open the code and play a little bit ;)).
+Some parameters you can modify and test with are the analysis window size `N`, the number of bits `nbits` to quantize the signal, the `window type` (rectangular, hanning, blackman...), the `overlapp` factor of the FFT, etc. (Open the code and play a little bit ;)).

 ## Authors
 [David Mitjana](https://github.com/mitji) and [Oriol Nadal](https://github.com/oriolnadal)